bmann/bmcgarden/_posts/blog/2021-03-07-back-to-indiekit.md

 ---
 date: 2021-03-07T17:52:10.268-08:00
-title: back-to-indiekit
+title: Back to Indiekit
-draft: true
+categories:
+    - Second Brain
+tags:
+    - blogging
+    - Micropub
+    - IndieWeb
+    - IndieKit
 ---
-# Back to IndieKit

 I’m back to using [[IndieKit]] with this site, a personal [[Micropub]] server that lets me publish to the Git repo where the source of this site lives.